it-dept-cis/Essential-Guide-to-Election-Security/docs/BPs/backups.rst

 Mappings to CIS Controls and Safeguards
 **********************************************

-- 11.1:  Establish and maintain a data recovery process.
-In the process, address the scope of data recovery activities, recovery prioritization, and the security of backup data.
-Review and update documentation annually, or when significant enterprise changes occur that could impact this Safeguard.
+- 11.1:  Establish and maintain a data recovery process
-- 11.2:  Perform automated backups of in-scope enterprise assets.
-Run backups weekly, or more frequently, based on the sensitivity of the data.
+- 11.2:  Perform automated backups of in-scope enterprise assets
-- 11.3:  Protect recovery data with equivalent controls to the original data.
-Reference encryption or data separation, based on requirements.
+- 11.3:  Protect recovery data
-- 11.4:  Establish and maintain an isolated instance of recovery data.
-Example implementations include, version controlling backup destinations through offline, cloud, or off-site systems or services.
+- 11.4:  Establish and maintain an isolated instance of recovery data
-- 11.5:  Test backup recovery quarterly, or more frequently, for a sampling of in-scope enterprise assets.
+- 11.5:  Test backup recovery

 Actions
 **********************************************